Site menu Short story: The farm of souls

 I can't help but think whether the bizarre hightmares everybody has once in a while, are actually stretches of time in which our souls are thrown into an Arena.
 Brief and unhappy moments when our minds leave the body and pay a brief visit to the place of eternal unrest.

 People say that a near-death experience can radically modify one's lifestyle for the better.
 Surely it was my case as well, even though my experience was not limited to the pleasant illusion generated by the brain deprived of oxygen.
 "Run to the light, Carol Anne!".
 I did.
 I died and came back.
 I really went to the other side, and there was nothing good there.
-Not for us.
+Nothing good for us, at least.

 Our earthly existence is just a farm of souls.
 Maybe an incidental or accidental breeder of immortal consciousnesses.
 The more people are born and die, more sentient cattle is available, for the masters of the next plane of existence to prey upon.
 There's always room for more.